smog29/Space-Invaders-Game/README.md

 # Space-Invaders-Game

-Left and Right arrow to move and change options, space to shoot and accept an option.
+Left and Right arrow to move and change options, space to shoot and accept an option.\

+To open, run the game/Launcher.java file